Mallory v. Norfolk Southern Railway Co.: Concurrences

 Alito also explicitly mentioned "we have never held that the Due Process Clause protects against forum shopping".

 Dissent

-Justice Amy Coney Barrett dissented, expressing concern that the Majority's decision will make specific jurisdiction "superfluous" for corporation because these state laws require corporations who do any business in the state to consent to personal jurisdiction.
+Justice Amy Coney Barrett dissented, expressing concern that the Majority's decision would make specific jurisdiction "superfluous" for corporation because these state laws require corporations who do any business in the state to consent to personal jurisdiction.

 Barrett wrote that "while our [Supreme Court's] due process precedent permits States to place reasonable conditions on foreign corporations in exchange for access to their markets, there is nothing reasonable about a State extracting consent in cases where it has "'no connection whatsoever'".

 Barrett also disagreed that Pennsylvania Fire represented controlling precedent, differentiating it by explaining that in that case, the company had explicitly consented to waive personal jurisdiction.
 Here, Norfolk Southern never explicitly consented; rather, it was deemed to have waived personal jurisdiction by registering in the state.